19hours/sg-statutes/Acts/Income Tax Act.md

 [53/2007]

-(4) The total deduction allowed under subsection (3) in respect of any amount paid by a person to his, his spouse’s, his sibling’s, his parent’s and his grandparent’s retirement accounts shall not exceed such amount as may be prescribed; and where more than one person is entitled to claim such deduction in respect of the same spouse, sibling, parent or grandparent, the deduction shall be apportioned in such manner as appears to the Comptroller to be reasonable.
+(3A) In the case of an individual resident in Singapore in the year of assessment who is a citizen or permanent resident of Singapore and who or whose employer on his behalf, in the year preceding the year of assessment, has paid money to his retirement account or special account in accordance with section 18 of the Central Provident Fund Act (Cap.
+36), there shall be allowed a deduction of the amount of such payment or $7,000, whichever is the less.

 [Act 34/2008, wef Y/A 2009 & Sub Ys/A:2008-ACT-34]

+(4) The total deduction allowed under subsection (3) in respect of any amount paid by a person to his spouse’s, his sibling’s, his parent’s and his grandparent’s retirement accounts or special accounts shall not exceed such amount as may be prescribed; and where more than one person is entitled to claim such deduction in respect of the same spouse, sibling, parent or grandparent, the deduction shall be apportioned in such manner as appears to the Comptroller to be reasonable.

+[Act 34/2008, wef Y/A 2009 & Sub Ys/A:2008-ACT-34]

 [24/2000; 49/2004; 53/2007]

-(5) For the purposes of subsection (3), a claim for deduction shall only be granted if the claim contains such particulars and is supported by such proof as the Comptroller may require.
+(5) For the purposes of subsections (3) and (3A), a claim for deduction shall only be granted if the claim contains such particulars and is supported by such proof as the Comptroller may require.

 [Act 34/2008, wef Y/A 2009 & Sub Ys/A:2008-ACT-34]